YouTube Trends Every Established Creator Should Be Watching

 Niche channels often grow faster because they attract highly engaged audiences looking for expert content.
 Niche expertise improves search rankings and helps creators build stronger authority within their category.

-Final Thoughts: The Biggest Opportunity in YouTube Today
+The Biggest Opportunity in YouTube Today

 The biggest trend on YouTube isn’t a specific format, it’s intentional growth.